 The Overseas Seasonal Hire Program (OSHP) provides job opportunities for eligible* high school and college students of U.S. government employees assigned to an overseas post under Chief of Mission authority.
 OSHP employees perform clerical and administrative support duties during the transfer season and other times during the year as determined by post.
 If your post has an OSHP, job opportunities for eligible* students may be available, depending upon post’s budget.

 *Eligibility generally applies to unmarried Eligible Family Member (defined in 3 FAM 7120) children who are at least 16 years of age, registered as full-time or part-time students, on the travel orders of a sponsoring employee (defined in 3 FAM 7120), and/or undertaking travel for which a U.S. government employee is authorized to receive an Education Travel Allowance as set forth in DSSR 280 if that child were to undertake study at a school away from post.
 Please see your Human Resources Office at post for more details about eligibility.

 Direct hire employees assigned to an overseas mission should be familiar with nepotism regulations as they pertain to the employment of their spouse or other household members.
 Employees and family members should be aware of the guidelines concerning nepotism in relation to both the supervisory relationship and advocacy.

-The Office of Overseas Employment (HR/OE) sets the policy for local hire EFM employment and processes nepotism reviews when necessary.
-The details of regulatory policy and procedures governing nepotism are in 3 FAM 8310 and 3 FAH-1 H-8310.
+The Office of Overseas Employment (GTM/OE) sets the policy for local hire EFM employment and processes anti-nepotism reviews (ANR) when necessary.
+The details of regulatory policy and procedures governing nepotism are in 3 FAM 8310.